 - Make every post as high-quality as possible.
 Look up the topic on Google, check what other people have written about it, and then consider how you might improve it and make it your own.

-- Write something that hasn’t already been written to death.
-Find a unique angle or point of view on your themes that haven’t been addressed before.
+- Find a unique angle or point of view on your themes that haven’t been addressed before.

 - Get involved in other online groups to push yourself even more.
-Do anything to boost your visibility — post in Facebook groups, subreddits, on Twitter, conduct podcast interviews, obtain speaking engagements when you can – In these communities, be as helpful as you can.
+Do anything to boost your visibility — post in Facebook groups, conduct podcast interviews, obtain speaking engagements when you can – In these communities, be as helpful as you can.